Skip to content

 *Plant stanol ester has been shown to lower cholesterol.
 High cholesterol is a risk factor in the development of coronary heart disease (CHD).
 CHD has multiple risk factors, including smoking, inactivity, being overweight or obese, high blood pressure, high triglycerides, type 2 diabetes, drinking alcohol to excess and having too much stress, and it’s the sum of these parts that’s important – the more risk factors you have, the more you’ll need to improve to reduce your overall risk.
 But, the good news is that many of these risk factors overlap and influence each other: you can make improvements in one area, like your cholesterol levels, and you’re likely to see them benefit each other.

-Is there any proof that stanols work?
+Is there any proof that plant stanols work?

 Plant stanol esters have been rigorously researched and tested and there’s heaps of evidence that proves they help to lower cholesterol and keep it lower with daily use.
 In fact, their ability to lower cholesterol has been demonstrated in more than 80 independent clinical studies [8-15] and guidelines around the world recommend people with high blood cholesterol include plant stanols as part of an overall healthy eating plan that will help to reduce cholesterol [16-18].